 From digital agencies to repair shops, service businesses need CRM, invoicing, and employee tracking.
 ERP should support project timelines, staff roles, and customer feedback.

-If your business delivers across regions, ERP must support route planning, delivery tracking, and stock transfers between locations.
+Distributors need Fleet Management tools to plan delivery routes and track Last-Mile Delivery, delivery tracking, and stock transfers between locations.
 Multi-branch sync and performance reports are key.

 International traders require ERP systems that handle multi-currency transactions, customs documents, and LC tracking.
 Shipping coordination and global pricing are must-haves.